Amicus Briefs

 U.S. v.
 Moses

 AMICUS BRIEF SUMMARY – This Court’s correct decision in U.S. v.
-Campbell conflicts directly with the panel’s decision in this case, as Judge King acknowledged in dissent.
-Creating an intra-circuit split, the panel also split from the Third and Sixth Circuits, which have correctly recognized that Kisor v.
+Campbell conflicted directly with the panel’s decision in this case, as Judge King acknowledged in dissent.
+Creating an intra-circuit split, the panel also split from the Third and Sixth Circuits, which correctly recognized that Kisor v.
 Wilkie necessarily limited deference to genuinely ambiguous rules and regulations in all applications of Bowles v.
 Seminole Rock & Sand Co.

 U.S. v.
 Nasir

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in U.S. v.
 Malik Nasir, urging the federal court to re-examine the circuit’s treatment of “Stinson Deference.”
-The case presents an opportunity for the U.S. Court of Appeals for the Third Circuit to join…
+The case presented an opportunity for the U.S. Court of Appeals for the Third Circuit to join…

 U.S. v.
 Tabb